-Established in 1891, this city is the seat of Foard County.
+Established in 1891, this city is the Foard County seat.
 In the mid-1800s, the area was the domain of Comanche people who figured in history's most famous case of a white girl captured and reared by Native Americans.
 The girl was Cynthia Ann Parker, taken by Comanches in 1836 and recaptured by white men in 1860.
-Recapture site, Pease River Battlefield, is marked by a historical marker and is nine miles northeast on F.M.
+The recapture site, Pease River Battlefield, is marked by a historical marker and is nine miles northeast on F.M.
 98. (For more on Cynthia Ann Parker story, see GROESBECK.)

 Bed-and-breakfasts, hunter's facilities and RV hookups are available.
 Annual events include Cynthia Ann Parker Days in May and Cowboy Christmas Ball in December.

 These are photos of Crowell.
 Explore more Texas To-Dos for inspiration for your next trip!